enels014/Mixed-Reality-Drone/README.md

 ## Installation

 1. Copy `DroneController.cs` into your Unity project’s **Scripts** folder.
-2. If you want my drone, then download raw data in the `MixedRealityDrone` file, open it in blender, save it somewhere, drag into your assets folder in unity, and then drag it into your scene
+2. If you want my drone, then download raw data in the `MixedRealityDrone.blend` file, open it in blender, save it somewhere, drag into your assets folder in unity, and then drag it into your scene
 3. Attach the script to a **Rigidbody drone GameObject**.
 4. Make sure **XR Hands** and **OpenXR Hand Tracking** are enabled in Unity.
 5. Att